 - Symptoms last longer than 3 days

-- Signs of allergic reaction to antivenom such as skin itching, redness, swelling of face or mouth, or problems breathing
+- Signs of allergic reaction to antivenin such as skin itching, redness, face or mouth swelling, or problems breathing

 - Bleeding from the bite site that does not stop after 5 minutes of firm pressure